 Taking some time refresh and regroup.
-Will be back.
+I’ll be back in 2020.

 November Topic: Snow

 The Midwest is always a crapshoot when it comes to weather.
 We had a snowstorm on Halloween this year, and I woke up this morning to a landscape covered with a light layer of snow.
 It felt like we skipped Thanksgviving and jumped right to Christmas.
 I’ve decided to dedicate this November to snow.